bencentra/todont/README.md

 ### Running the app

-* Build the client application: `grunt build`
+* Build the client application: `npm run build`
-* Run the server: `node index.js`
+* Run the server: `node server.js`

 Check the console output for the URL of the app, and navigate to it in your browser.

 ## Development

-To watch for all changes to files and rebuild/run unit tests, run `grunt dev`.
-You can also manually build the project with `grunt build` and run the unit tests with `grunt test`.
+To watch for all changes to files and rebuild/run unit tests, run `npm start`.
+You can also manually build the project with `npm run build` and run the unit tests with `npm test`.